Melatonin is a hormone that the body naturally produces.

-- Melatonin is a 100% drug-free sleep supplement and can help you fall asleep faster and may help you stay asleep longer.
+Melatonin is a 100% drug-free occasional sleep supplement and can help you fall asleep faster and supports restful sleep.†

-- The proper melatonin dosage depends on your age and specific sleep issue.
+The proper melatonin dosage depends on your age and specific sleep difficulties.†

-When your child’s bedtime hits, you might dim the lights, read a book, give a big hug and say goodnight—all cues that it’s time for your little one to fall asleep.
-But what if they struggle to fall asleep?
+When it's time to start your child’s bedtime routine, you might dim the lights, read a book, give a big hug and say goodnight—all cues that it’s time for your little one to fall asleep.
+But what if they occasionally struggle to fall asleep?
 You might be considering giving them melatonin, a 100% drug-free sleep aid.
-After all, plenty of adults turn to melatonin supplements to help normalize their sleep.
+After all, plenty of adults turn to melatonin supplements to help their occasional sleeplessness.
 If you are considering this for your little one, you are likely wondering, is melatonin safe for kids?
-If so, what’s the right melatonin dosage for children?
+If so, what’s the right melatonin dosage for children with occasional sleep difficulties?
 Should they take the same melatonin sleep aid made for adults, or is there a children's melatonin?

 What Exactly Is Melatonin?

-Your body naturally produces melatonin, a hormone secreted by the pineal gland in the brain, playing a key role in regulating the body’s sleep/wake cycle.1 The brain increases the production of melatonin when it's dark and decreases its production when it's light.
+Your body naturally produces melatonin, a hormone secreted by an area in the brain called the pineal gland, that plays a key role in regulating the body’s sleep/wake cycle.1 The brain increases the production of melatonin levels when it's dark and decreases its melatonin production when it's light.
 That explains why being exposed to blue light in the evening (such as looking at a tablet, tv or smartphone) can inhibit the production of melatonin2 It is best to limit exposure to blue light at least 30 minutes before bedtime.

 If you’re considering giving your child a sleep aid, you might be asking yourself, “How much melatonin can a child take?”
 You might also be confused about the right melatonin dosage for children.
-The best plan is to talk with your child’s pediatrician about using melatonin as a sleep aid for kids.
-If you’ve gotten the green light, then talk with the pediatrician about the proper melatonin dose.
+The best plan is to seek medical advice from your child’s pediatrician about using melatonin as an occasional sleep aid for your child.
+If you’ve gotten the green light, then talk with the pediatrician about the proper melatonin dose.†

 A 2014 study recommends melatonin doses of one milligram for kids and teens.
 According to the study, children less than 88 pounds should take a maximum dosage of three milligrams, and children weighing more than 88 pounds should take a maximum dosage of five milligrams.6 The study also said that melatonin reduces the time it takes to fall asleep and increases total sleep time, but it doesn’t reduce night awakenings.

 Your best bet?
-Speak to your child’s pediatrician first about your concerns regarding your child’s sleep issues and using melatonin.
-If you get the thumbs up then start with the lowest dosage.
-The general advice is to take melatonin 30 to 90 minutes before bedtime.
+Speak to your child’s pediatrician first about your concerns regarding your child’s occasional sleep difficulties and using melatonin.† If you get the thumbs up then start with the lowest dosage.
+The general advice is to take melatonin 30 to 60 minutes before bedtime.
 In doing so, many children will respond to a lower dose (0.5 mg or 1 mg), according to the American Academy of Pediatrics.
 And most children who do benefit from melatonin don't need any more than 3 to 6 mg.4

 What Are Melatonin’s Side Effects On Kids?